- Article (1) Definitions

 Article (52) Administrative Penalty Regulations

-The Cabinet shall issue administrative penalty regulations based upon the Minister's proposal in respect of the acts committed in violation of the provisions of this Decree Law and its Executive Regulations.
+The Cabinet shall issue administrative penalty regulations based upon the Minister's proposal in respect of the acts committed in violation of the provisions of this Decree by Law and its Executive Regulations.

 Article (53) Government Bodies' Exemption from Fees